cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 I spent months building enterprise AI copilots in a large automotive setting (including Volvo): systems that draft customer-facing content, triage incoming documents, and assist compliance workflows across markets.
 Early on, I read Anthropic's [Effective harnesses for long-running agents](https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents) and [Effective context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents), treated them as assembly instructions, and tried to build the end-state architecture on day one.
 I upgraded system prompts, isolated contexts, added memory layers, and wired up sub-agents.
 Token cost went up.
 Quality did not.
 Failures increased, and some were impossible to trace.

 The rollback taught me something I should have known: those articles describe where a mature stack lands after years of iteration.
 They do not describe where to start.
-This post walks through how a small problem grows into a real system, which product tradeoffs force each layer of complexity, and why "finished architecture" write-ups skip the messy path that makes the architecture earn its place.
+What follows is how a small problem grows into a real system, which product tradeoffs force each layer of complexity, and why "finished architecture" write-ups skip the messy path that makes the architecture earn its place.

 ---